guihome-diaz/training/docker/docker_training.md

 ### Key points

-* Don't forget to add the `-it` to forward the STDIN to the new process
+* You can forward computer's inputs to the new process
   * `-i` to attach the current terminal to the new process, and use STDIN
   * `-t` make sure that all input text is nicely formatted (including encoding, keyboard layout, shortcuts, auto-completion, etc.)

+> Don't forget to add the `-it` to forward the STDIN to the new process (= to attach local mouse and keyboard)

+* `-u` to specify a particular Linux UserId to connect with.
+  * root _(id = 0)_ is the default user within a container.
+  * The image developer can create additional users.
+Those users are accessible by name.
+  * When passing a numeric ID, the user does not have to exist in the container.
+  > to use the root account, set `-u 0`

 ### Access container's command prompt (SH / BASH)